cnairi/Matcha/README.md

 Don't hesitate to contact me if you have any question!

-# FEATURES
+# INSTALL
-Node version :
+Node version :13.12.0
+Clone the project.
+Init database : cd database => node database.js (replace the credentials with your own phpmyadmin ones).

-Clone the project and run "npm run server" in root folder.
+Start server : "npm run server" in root folder.
-Then, in another terminal, run "npm run client".
+Start client : run "npm run client".
 In your browser, access https://localhost:4000/ and https://localhost:8081/.
 Choose to open the websites even with the security alert (https self signed certificate).

 # FEATURES